-The programme should have two faculty at the level of Lecturer/Assistant Professor for each year of course coordinator / head, thus requiring a total teaching staff of four.
+The programme should have two faculty at the level of Lecturer/Assistant Professor for each year (as mentioned under teaching faculty) of the course, and one of the faculty will assume the charge of course coordinator / head, thus requiring a total teaching staff of four.
 In addition to this, guest faculty may be invited to handle specific topics.